Favourite YouTube Channels

 3Blue1Brown by Grant Sanderson... a very calm and patient voice explaining math in a way that inspires awe.

 Alpha Phoenix We discovered this channel via their response to Veritasium's light bulb thought experiment (if you haven't seen the Veritasium video yet, or the fascinating videos posted in response, be sure to check them out, starting with the Veritasium one).

 UpandAtom supported by Vsauce, this channel explores some really deep topics in a surprisingly accessible way.

 LinusTechTips our go-to channel for computer hardware advice.

 ColinFurze an awesome and very entertaining maker.
-We think he's brilliant and perhaps England's Adam Savage.
+We think he's brilliant and perhaps could be thought of as England's Adam Savage.

 Steve Mould we love his delightful British accent and calming voice.

 The Action Lab we love how clearly some very difficult topics are explained.

 A Concord Carpenter we love how this channel uses a scientific approach to find the best tools for making.